GKopanidis/LawnMowerPlates/README.md

 ## Overview

-The ZTTL Print website is for mower blades for the Segway Navimow.
+The ZTTL Print website is for mower blades for the Segway Navimow Robot Lawn Mower.
 If you're looking for the perfect cutting result, you'll find it here.

 <!-- TOC --><a name="wireframes"></a>